jlhess/SIEM/README.md

 <h2>Description</h2>
 I set up Azure Sentinel and connected it to a VM acting as a honeypot.
-Powershell script was used to look up Geolocation information from login attempts and plot it on a map.
+PowerShell script was used to look up Geolocation information from login attempts and plot it on a map.
 <br />